 The participants will receive the book ‘Design of Propulsion and Electric Power Generation Systems’ by Prof. Klein Woud and Prof. Stapersma (publication by Imarest) and a binder with the lecture slides.

 Netherlands Maritime Technology (NMT) organises the first module in close cooperation with Delft University of Technology.
 The lecturer is professor P. de Vos MSc, Director of Studies Marine Technology.

 Non-members € 1.550,-

-- 2 modules (registration & participation = 5% discount on the total amount of both courses
+2 modules = 5% discount on the total amount of both courses

-- 3 modules (registration & participation) = 10% discount on the total amount of 3 courses.
+3 modules = 10% discount on the total amount of 3 courses

-All modules you have registered for, you need to have completed within 2 years.
+All modules you have registered for, need to be completed within 2 years.
 Discount will be deducted from the last invoice.

-Marine Propulsion Module 3: Electrical Drives and Characteristics (Not scheduled yet)
+Marine Propulsion Module 3: Electrical Drives and Characteristics (November 2022)